Apps

 Update shows on the Application Info widget after clicking Update All on the Installed applications header.
 Both only show if TrueNAS detects an available update for an application.
 The application widget on the Discover screen also displays an update badge.

-Update opens an upgrade window for the application that includes the Images (to be updated) and Changelog options.
-Click on the down arrow to see the options available for each.
+Update opens an update window for the application that includes the Version to be updated to dropdown and Changelog options.

 Update Application Window

-Upgrade begins the process and opens a counter dialog that shows the upgrade progress.
+Update begins the process and opens a progress dialog that shows the update progress.
 When complete, the update badge and buttons disappear.
 The Update state on the application row on the Installed screen changes to Up to date.

 Workloads Widget